Five colourful flowers for March sowing.

-March is in full swing already which means I have been busy, at home in the garden sewing colorful flowers.
-In my post today I am going to suggest to you, 5 colorful flower varieties that you can grow yourself from seed this month at home.
-Below are five colorful flowers for March sowing.
+March is one of the most rewarding months in the garden, which means I have been busy, at home sowing colourful flowers.
+In my post today I am going to suggest to you, 5 colourful flower varieties that you can grow yourself from seed this month at home.
+Below are five colourful flowers for March sowing.

 Sweetpea seeds are small round hardy balls which will benefit from being soaked in water overnight before sowing.
 They are happiest living indoors during the colder months.
 This will enable them to grow and prevent them from getting leggy.
 I adore sweet peas and grow them myself.
 This year I have been booked to style a wedding with sweet peas.
 I am growing some new seeds at present and purchased them from Seedlynx.
 Seedlynx specializes in sweetpea seeds.